Amazon Prime Day 2021 date and time: here's when the deals will begin

 Amazon Prime Day date and time

+As you mentioned, the breadth of deals will last for 48 hours, but as we've all learned about: some items may sell out well before that time.
+Often the best deals so within a few minutes, especially when popular Amazon Lightning deals go live.

 The June 21 start time is a switch for everyone.
-Amazon Prime Day is routinely in July, although last year's date was delayed to October 2020 due to the pandemic.
-With Amazon Prime Day 2021 shifting things up to the end of June, we're getting a head start on the buying season.
+Amazon Prime Day is routinely in July, although last year's date was delayed to October 2020 due to the pandemic and really kicked off the retail industry's Black Friday and Cyber Monday season.

+With Amazon Prime Day 2021 shifting the date to the end of June, we now have a proper mid-year buying event before doing it all over again at the end of November.

 What will be on sale for Amazon Prime Day?